 Security and operations notes worth keeping

-• Keep the .p8 key out of your repo, rotate it on a schedule, and prefer secret managers or CI secrets over local file sharing.
+.p8key out of your repo, rotate it on a schedule, and prefer secret managers or CI secrets over local file sharing. - Pin the

 Should you use App Store Connect CLI?